History of the SEC

 2014 - The SEC is a key venue for the Glasgow 2014 Commonwealth Games.

-2014 - Just 10 months after opening, The SSE Hydro is ranked by Pollstar in the top three arenas globally.
+2014 - Just 10 months after opening, the OVO Hydro is ranked by Pollstar in the top three arenas globally.

-2013 - On September 30, The SSE Hydro officially opens with Rod Stewart – the first of an amazing four-night run.
+2013 - On September 30, the OVO Hydro officially opens with Rod Stewart – the first of an amazing four-night run.

 2012 - The final bolt is placed in The Hydro at the traditional ‘Topping Out’ ceremony.